 Thirty-seven different selections showing either differences in BF, differences in clonal age, or both, were selected for testing (Table 2).
-BF- level was determined by vegetative progeny testing as described in Kester et al. (Citation 12).
+BF- level was determined by vegetative progeny testing as described in Kester et al. (Ref.
+12).
 High BF rating indicated that the sample was taken from a tree showing BF expression.
-Medium- BF ratings were given to trees that showed no BF expression but were known by from previous vegetative progeny testing to express BF in vegetative progeny while to low-BF rating indicated that the sample was taken from trees that showed no BF expression and were known by from previous vegetative progeny testing to not show BF in vegetative progeny.
+Medium-to low-BF ratings were given to trees that showed no BF expression but were known by from previous vegetative progeny testing to clonal age or both.